Tony Evers: Second term

-After Evers's reelection in 2022, the legislature had to come to terms with Evers over the languishing issue of revenue for local governments.
+After Evers's reelection in 2022, funding for local governments became a major issue for Evers and the Legislature.
 Municipalities of all sizes were struggling to make their budgets, with many threatening deep cuts to police and other services.
-Evers and the legislature compromised on shared revenue in 2023 Wisconsin Act 12, revising the formula to give an average boost of about 36% to the shared revenue for each municipality.
-Municipalities were also granted additional flexibility to raise new revenue through sales taxes.
+Evers and the legislature compromised on shared revenue in 2023 Wisconsin Act 12.
+The law increased state funding for all Wisconsin municipalities by at least 20%, while local governments outside Milwaukee received about 36% more overall.
+It also authorized the city of Milwaukee and Milwaukee County to impose additional local sales taxes.

-In the 2023 budget, with his line-item veto, Evers increased the limit under which school districts could request additional tax levies by referendum.
+In the 2023–2025 budget, Evers used his line-item veto to increase the limit under which school districts could request additional tax levies by referendum.
 In that budget, he also vetoed an income tax cut for the top two brackets of Wisconsin earners and an attempt to condense Wisconsin's four income tax brackets into three.

-Later that year, Evers and the legislature compromised on a funding package for American Family Field, as the Milwaukee Brewers and Major League Baseball had begun threatening that Milwaukee could lose the team if improvements were not made to the stadium.
+Later that year, Evers and the legislature compromised on a funding package for American Family Field amid concern that Milwaukee could eventually lose the Milwaukee Brewers if needed stadium repairs were not funded.
+The package committed public funding for repairs and required the Brewers to extend their lease through at least 2050.

 After the 2024 Wisconsin state legislative elections, Evers called for the creation of a statewide citizen-initiated referendum process.

-In his 2025 budget proposal, Evers proposed changing the term "mother" to "inseminated person" in state law.
+In his 2025–2027 budget proposal, Evers proposed changing gendered terminology in state laws governing artificial insemination and parentage, including replacing the term "mother" with "inseminated person" in some provisions.
+Republican lawmakers removed the terminology changes before passing the budget Evers signed.
 Evers also proposed raising the cost of Wisconsin fishing licenses by $10.
+Evers and Republican legislative leaders later reached a compromise on the 2025–2027 budget, which Evers signed on July 3, 2025.
+The $111 billion budget included about $1.4 billion in income-tax cuts, increased funding for special education, child care, and the Universities of Wisconsin, and raised a hospital assessment intended to preserve federal Medicaid matching funds.
+In May 2026, Evers, Assembly Speaker Robin Vos, and Senate Majority Leader Devin LeMahieu announced a further agreement on tax relief and school funding.
+The proposal passed the Assembly but failed in the Senate.

-In July 2023, Evers used his partial veto authority to extend certain school funding provisions for over 400 years.
-Specifically, he exercised his partial veto authority to extend a $325 per-pupil revenue increase for K–12 public schools from the originally legislated 2023–24 and 2024–25 school years through to the year 2425.
-Evers achieved this by striking the digits "20" and the hyphen from the phrase "2023–24 and 2024–25", transforming it into "2023–2425."
-This maneuver leveraged Wisconsin's uniquely broad partial veto powers, which allow governors to remove words, numbers, and punctuation from appropriations bills.
-The action sparked criticism from Republican lawmakers and business groups, who argued it violated the state's 1990 "Vanna White" amendment, designed to curb such creative vetoes.
-In April 2025, the Wisconsin Supreme Court upheld Evers's veto in a 4–3 decision, ruling that his alteration of digits did not contravene constitutional limits on gubernatorial veto powers.
+In July 2023, Evers used his partial veto authority to extend certain school funding provisions for more than 400 years.
+The budget bill provided a $325 per-pupil increase in school district revenue limits for the 2023–24 and 2024–25 school years.
+By striking "20" and the hyphen from "2023–24 and 2024–25", Evers changed the end date to 2425.
+Wisconsin's partial-veto power permits the governor to remove words, numbers, and punctuation from appropriations bills.
+Republican lawmakers and business groups challenged the veto, arguing that it violated the state's 1990 "Vanna White" amendment, which limited the governor's ability to create new sentences by combining parts of an appropriations bill.
+In April 2025, the Wisconsin Supreme Court upheld the veto in a 4–3 decision.